jdkern11/uint16_to_img/README.md

 ```

 ### Checking pixel alterations
-If you want to ensure no pixels are altered (i.e., compressed or changed), you
+If you want to ensure no pixels are altered (i.e., lost or changed), you
 can run the following code:
 ```Python
 # If you want to save the file with a different name and image type, and check